FunWithR/MonteCarlo/README.md

 As one can see from the summary, the simulation results are stored in an array of dimension `c(4,6,2,1000)`, where the Monte Carlo repetitions are collected in the last dimension of the array.

 To summarize the results in a reasonable way and to include them as a table in a paper or report, we have to represent them in a matrix.
-This is handled by the *MakeTable()* function that stacks the submatrices collected in the array in the rows and columns of a matrix and prints the result in the form of code to generate a Latex table.
+This is handled by the *MakeTable()* function that stacks the submatrices collected in the array in the rows and columns of a matrix and prints the result in the form of code to generate a LaTeX table.

 To determine in which order the results are stacked in rows and columns, we supply the function arguments *rows* and *cols*.
 These are vectors of the names of the parameters in the order in which we want them to appear in the table (sorted from the inside to the outside).